KRyan23/Bragg-Sons/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Opera, Internet Explorer 11, Microsoft Edge and Firefox browsers.
-- Lighthouse from Chrome Developer tools was ran on the local server, the performance report can be accessed [Here](Lighthouse-test.html)
-- The website was continually checked on a variety of emulated devices under Chromes Developer tools, these included Desktop, Moto4, GalaxyS5, Pixel, IPhones5,6,7,8,X, Ipad/Pro and the Surface Duo.
+- The website was continually checked on a variety of emulated devices under Chromes Developer tools, these included Desktop, Moto4, GalaxyS5, Pixel, IPhones5,6,7,8,X, IPad/Pro and the Surface Duo.
--   Internal and external linking were continually tested thoughtout the project to ensure functionality.
+-   Internal and external linking were continually tested throughout the project to ensure functionality.
--   Family members were asked to review the site and to give their inital thoughs and feedback.
-Their input were then fed back into 2 of user stories and the colour scheme choice was slightly altered after a review.
+-   Family members were asked to review the site and to give their initial thoughts and feedback.
+The inputs were then fed back into 2 of user stories and the colour scheme choice was slightly altered after a review.
+- Both the contact and quote forms were tested to ensure they behaved as normal, that is the required fields worked so that the users can submit a blank form.
+The code institute "https://formdump.codeinstitute.net/" was used to validate both forms.
+On the quote form the idea here would be to return a price to the customer via a script.

 ### Known Bugs

 -   On Internet Explorer 11 the formatting on the quote page does not display correctly.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment